 Lake Nuwarawewa, Anuradhapura

-The area has a lot of beautiful lakes.
-Yet they are not normal lakes that they look like, they are water tanks.
+The Anuradhapura area has a lot of beautiful lakes.
+Yet they are not normal lakes as you would imagine, they are huge water tanks.

 The kings were clever.
-Since they needed water to grow rice they built artificial water tanks to store water from monsoon rains.
-Still today rice fields dot the countryside.
-The area is known as the rice bowl of Sri Lanka.
+Since they needed water to grow rice they built artificial tanks to store water from monsoon rains.
+Still today these water tanks are in use and rice fields dot the countryside.
+This area is known as the rice bowl of Sri Lanka.

-The biggest tank is Lake Nuwarawewa built 20 BC and the others are Tissa Wewa and Basawakkulama.
+The biggest tank is Lake Nuwarawewa built 20 BC and the other two are Tissa Wewa and Basawakkulama.

 Lake Nuwarawewa, view to Mihintale

 To make the lakes they had to wall them on all sides.
-Then they built roads on the walls and these roads still exist.
+On the walls they built roads that still exist.
 This is the Nuwarawewa Lakeside road: